wp-plugins/wp-support-ticket/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Wordpress user support plugin.
-Registered users will be able to create new support tickets and reply to already created support tickets.
+Registered users will be able to create/ reply to support tickets.
+Admin can reply on the ticket from admin panel.
+Emails are sent when replies are submitted.
+This makes easier for users to track the support ticket.

 == Description ==